o3de/o3de.org/content/docs/user-guide/scripting/script-events/best-practices.md

 ![\[Using the Tick Delay node in Script Canvas to ensure that entities are activated before events are sent.\]](/images/user-guide/script-canvas-script-events-9.png)

-## Be Aware of Script Event Asset Versioning {#script-events-best-practices-asset-versioning}
+## Be Aware of Script Event Asset Versioning

 Because Script Events are user\-created assets, problems can occur when an asset that is referenced in existing scripts or Script Canvas graphs changes\.

 **Note**
 Script Canvas provides Script Event version validation\.
 When a Script Event asset is modified, Script Canvas updates the Script Event nodes that reference it\.
 If you open a graph that has a Script Event that has been modified, the graph is marked as modified\.
 To update the Script Event nodes to their latest versions, save the graph\.

-## Use Script Events Instead of the Gameplay Notification Bus System {#script-events-gameplay-notification-bus-system-deprecation}
+## Use Script Events Instead of the Gameplay Notification Bus System

 Script events offer the following advantages over the [gameplay bus](/docs/userguide/components/entity-system-gameplay-bus.md) system\.
 Script events:
 + Are data driven\.